-INVEST COLLEGIATE utilizes a year-round school program with Summer, Fall, Winter, and Spring Breaks throughout the year to maximize student retention of academic learning, provide renewal and professional development for Collegiate Leaders, and opportunities to increase engagement within the school community throughout the calendar year.
-Before School, After School, and Champion Camps will be offered to students whose parents may need child care due to professional work or family obligations.
+INVEST COLLEGIATE utilizes a year-round school program with Summer, Fall,Winter, and Spring Breaks throughout the year to maximize student retention of academic learning, provide renewal and professional development for Collegiate Leaders, and opportunities to increase engagement within the school community throughout the calendar year.
 The INVEST COLLEGIATE model aligns with twenty-first century research regarding student engagement and academic progress instead of a school calendar based on an agrarian model.